techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 We can then compare the Z-statistic to the critical value based on \\(\alpha\\) and decide if to reject \\(H_0\\) or not.
 We'll repeat this experiment 5000 times.
 Since we know there is a difference in CTR, we expect to have a type II error rate of approximately 10% (or power of approximately 90%).

+> The [`simulate`](https://gist.github.com/ryanhomer/ee4535efd0c5afe01a7547614a18622b#file-ab_sim-r-L67-L98) function simulates `impression` number of users visiting a website.
+Each visitor is randomly assigned version A or version B. The probability of a click-through by the visitor is simulated with the probabilities (`p_a` and `p_b`).
+>
+> By default, it will only perform the hypothesis test based on all the results.
+To simulate checking the results at fixed, periodic intervals, supply the optional `num_checks` argument.

 ```r
 > 1:repetitions %>%
 +   map_lgl(~simulate(p_a,